-On Lake Brienz the charming resort of Bonigen is the closest to Interlaken, with Brienz and stunning Giessbach at the other end of the lake, where just along the Hasli Valley is the village of Meiringen an excellent centre to visit this outstanding area of natural beauty.
-Lake Thun boasts the small resorts of Gunten close to the famous Oberhofen castle and the picturesque resort of Spiez is in an ideal lakeside setting, with its own castle and marina and the beautiful small of Thun itself rises from the lake with views over the snow covered high Alps.
+On Lake Brienz the charming resort of Bönigen is the closest to Interlaken, with Brienz and stunning Giessbach at the other end of the lake, where just along the Hasli Valley is the village of Meiringen an excellent centre to visit this outstanding area of natural beauty.
+Lake Thun boasts the small resorts of Gunten close to the famous Oberhofen castle and the picturesque resort of Spiez is in an ideal lakeside setting, with its own castle and marina.The beautiful small town of Thun itself rises from the lake with views over the snow covered high Alps.

 The best way to see the fantastic beauty of Switzerland is to strike out on your own and use the unrivalled network of small mountain railways and cable cars to explore in your own time and at your own pace.
 These are a selection of trips available in the Bernese Oberland - all the mountain and lakeside destinations mentioned have terraced restaurants where you can relax with a drink or maybe stop and admire the views over lunch.

 Planning your holiday - Call 0844 901 1100

 - Decide which resorts you would like to visit

 - Do you want to include any scenic journeys?

 - 1st or 2nd class rail travel in Switzerland

 - Choose the number of nights in each resort